LIST: Where you can donate for 'Rolly' relief efforts

 What: Cash donations or goods donations excluding used clothes due to coronavirus health and safety protocols

-Where: Goods may be dropped off at Ziya Botique, Ground Floor, Glorietta 3, Makati City
+Where: Goods may be dropped off at Ziya Boutique, Ground Floor, Glorietta 3, Makati City

 Bayan Muna Partylist Bayang Matulungin Relief Operations